Meet the cast of 2020’s Silent Witness series 23

 Who’s Peter Harcourt?
 Tina’s abusive ex-husband.

-Who’s Choose Christopher Lansing?
-A choose on the Household Courtroom.
-He additionally went to highschool with Thomas, and is friends with the Detective Superintendent.
+Who’s Decide Christopher Lansing?
+A decide on the Household Courtroom.
+He additionally went to highschool with Thomas, and is buddies with the Detective Superintendent.

 What else has Michael Maloney been in?
-Most just lately, you could have seen him as Prime Minister Edward Heath in sequence three of The Crown, or as Lord Invoice Astor in The Trial of Christine Keeler (above).
-As a prolific actor with virtually 150 display screen credit to his title, Michael Maloney has additionally appeared in The 5, Paranoid, The Younger Victoria (as Sir Robert Peel), Notes on a Scandal, and Coronation Avenue.
+Most not too long ago, you’ll have seen him as Prime Minister Edward Heath in season three of The Crown, or as Lord Invoice Astor in The Trial of Christine Keeler (above).
+As a prolific actor with virtually 150 display credit to his identify, Michael Maloney has additionally appeared in The 5, Paranoid, The Younger Victoria (as Sir Robert Peel), Notes on a Scandal, and Coronation Road.

 Isis Davis performs Cheryl Wilkes

 Who’s Cheryl Wilkes?
-An abused girl who has been staying on the ladies’s refuge.
+An abused girl who has been staying on the girls’s refuge.
 She’s simply gone again to her boyfriend, Owen (Liam Ainsworth).

 What else has Isis Davis been in?
-She’s had a handful of roles in TV reveals together with Electrical Desires and EastEnders, and films together with Bruno and Lie Low.
+She’s had a handful of roles in TV reveals together with Electrical Desires and EastEnders, and flicks together with Bruno and Lie Low.

 Alexa Davies performs Lucie Hudson

 Who’s Lucie Hudson?
-A lady who has simply left the refuge to reunite along with her girlfriend, who’s because of be launched from jail.
+A lady who has simply left the refuge to reunite along with her girlfriend, who’s on account of be launched from jail.

 What else has Alexa Davies been in?
-She’s been taking part in Julie Mugford in White Home Farm, and can also be starring as Meg in Lifeless Pixels.
-Earlier reveals have included Detectorists (taking part in Kate), Harlots (taking part in Betsey Fletcher), and Raised by Wolves (taking part in Aretha).
+She’s been enjoying Julie Mugford in White Home Farm, and likewise starred as Meg in Useless Pixels.
+Earlier reveals have included Detectorists (enjoying Kate), Harlots (enjoying Betsey Fletcher), and Raised by Wolves (enjoying Aretha).

 Seraphina Beh performs Jade Brandyce